Cofinity-X/managed-identity-wallet/README.md

 2. Role `view_wallets`:

    * to get a list of all wallets
-   * to retrieve one wallet by its identifier
+   * to retrieve one wallet by its BPN
    * to validate a Verifiable Credential
    * to validate a Verifiable Presentation
    * to get all stored Verifiable Credentials